cdcarter/cdcarter.github.com/_posts/2015-02-22-how-can-a-database-help-a-humanist.md

 Already, you're feeling this lack of capacity, and I'm asking you to dedicate even more of your resources to non-program related projects?
 Am I crazy?

 Having a big picture view of your constituencies and their engagement, as you will learn, is an invaluable resource.
-But today I want to focus on one benefit.
+But today I want to focus on one benefit and how Salesforce can help you.

 ### A culture of appreciation.

-Almost all not-for-profit organizations operate as public charities.
-As a public charity
+You're a public charity.
+You take credit card donations, you get checks in the mail, and all sorts of other contributed revenues.
+Your development coordinator does a fantastic job thanking your donors for every gift they make.

+You rely on volunteers to execute some of your most successful programs.
+Your volunteer manager spends a few hours every week sending out emails to remind people of their upcoming shifts and to thank them for their work last month.

+You even have a drip marketing campaign set up to re-engage your program attendees and to thank them for coming out on a Wednesday night to take a class.

+You're doing everything right.
+Your organization has a culture of appreciation.
+Each department thanks their constituencies with an alarming efficiency and everybody goes on with their day.

+It's okay if you aren't at that point in your org yet.
+Either way, some well integrated CRM

 [1]: http://rainiervalleycorps.org/